Skip to Content

 One of the places Lance was most excited to visit was the Buddenbrooks House Literary Museum.
 The house provides the setting to Nobel Laureate (and Lubeck native) Thomas Mann’s famous book about the Buddenbrooks family.

-We visited Lubeck thanks to the German National Tourist Board.
+We visited thanks to the German National Tourist Board.
 All opinions of brilliant architecture and fabulous food are our own.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.